houndhunger/django-restaurant-web-and-booking/README.md

    **Flatpickr is too large for small screens**
   - **Problem**: The Flatpickr date picker appears oversized and doesn't fit well on smaller screens, making the user experience cumbersome.
   - **Issue**: The cause is likely due to Flatpickr’s default styling, which isn’t fully responsive out of the box.
-  - **Solution**: Future plans include implementing responsive adjustments or integrating a mobile-friendly date picker.
+  - **Solution**: Plans include implementing responsive adjustments or integrating a mobile-friendly date picker.

   - **Advanced booking - Preferences**
   - **Problem**: The system doesn't consistently accommodate all guest preferences (e.g., quiet area, outdoor seating, etc.).